 Say you took a loan 2 years ago at 1.2% and your lock-in period is ending.
 After several rounds of increment (you’re on your 3rd year), you’re paying around 2% to 2.5%.

-Just judging by a fixed interest rate of 2.5% (or even a 3-year 2.68%), you may not think it’s worth the trouble to refinance.
-You may not find compelling reasons to do it now, because after all, the savings in monthly repayments is not substantial.
+Just judging by a 2-year fixed interest rate of 2.5% (or even a 3-year 2.68%), you may not think it’s worth the trouble to refinance.
+You may not find compelling reasons to do it now, because after all, any savings in monthly repayments is not substantial.

 So securing a good fixed rate now can help protect you for at least the next 2 to 3 years, during which you’re likely to see significant savings because both floating and fixed rates seem to be on the rise.

 Remember, your immediate savings is not the only thing to consider, and if you wait until the interest rate hike, it may be too late.